prometheus/compliance/alert_generator/README.md

 ##### Step 4a

 You can run `./cmd/alert_generator_compliance_tester` in docker and run it inside your infrastructure as a batch job.
-To do so, build image with `make docker` and instead of step 6, simply run `alert_generator_compliance_tester:latest` with `-config-file=<config file you have done in step 3>`.
+To do so, build the image with `make docker` and instead of step 6, simply run `alert_generator_compliance_tester:latest` with `-config-file=<config file you have done in step 3>`.

 See example [here](https://github.com/thanos-io/thanos/blob/89077c9df109dac8dbe6c979ebc181071c5e0db8/test/e2e/compatibility_test.go#L132)